Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> label

 A `label` is an optional string.
-A label is always arranged on the right side of the input box.
+A label is always arranged on the left side of the input box.
 Specification of a label will generate an HTML `<label>` tag with an id attribute.
 The input box and the label are connected by the id attribute.

 ### <i class="fa fa-caret-right"></i> placeholder